 This webinar for graduate students focuses on the many steps involved in pre-doctoral internship application and decision-making.
 Knowledgeable panelists discuss making decisions about readiness-to-apply, including completion of program requirements (such as dissertation proposal) and gaining faculty approval.
 Panelists also discuss how to identify training interests, as well as how to select potential internship sites based on the candidate’s personal interests and experience.
 Finally, details are provided about specific application materials including logs, essays, and letters of reference.
 Panelists include: Marie Miville, PhD (Div17 VP for Education, Teacher’s College, Columbia), Eve Adams, PhD (Training Director, New Mexico State University), Mary Ann Covey, PhD (Training Director, Texas A&M Counseling Service), Brittan Davis, MEd (UPenn CAPS, Intern 2016-2017), Mike Martin, PhD (Psychology Executive, Atlanta VA Medical Center), and Chris Sheldon, PhD (Chief Psychologist, Denver Health).

-Integrating Strategy and Spontaneity in Social Movement Webinar (1-20-17)
+Believing Black Lives Matter: Integrating Strategy and Spontaneity in Social Movement for Students and Early Career Professionals Webinar (1-20-17)

+This webinar kicks off the Spring 2017 Division 17 Diversity and Public Interest Webinar Series.
+Many thanks to the wonderful and powerful presenters, Dr. Candice Crowell, Dr. Jameca Falconer, and Reuben Faloughi.
 What does it look like when we believe Black Lives Matter at the systemic, organizational, community, interpersonal, and intrapsychic levels?
-This webinar will build on the work of Black Lives Matter activism in and outside of counseling psychology to detail attitudinal and positional strategies that forward social justice.
+This webinar will build on the work of Black Lives Matter activism in and outside of counseling and psychology to detail attitudinal and positional strategies that forward social justice.
 The webinar will also highlight a theory of spontaneity to guide when and how to go “off script” to engage creative methods of social movement.
 Practice, education/training, research, and leadership implications will be discussed.